josephg/egwalker-paper/reg-text.typ

 - TODO
 - In @benchmarking we evaluate the performance of eg-walker, comparing it to equivalent CRDT based approaches on file size, CPU time and memory usage in real world editing environments.
 Eg-walker is faster and smaller than equivalent CRDT based approaches in our real world data sets.
 However, it scales worse than CRDTs in extremely concurrent environments (eg very complex git editing histories).

-/*
-In @eg-walker, we introduce _eg-walker_ (_Event Graph Walker_).
-Eg-walker can efficiently replay any event graph of sequence edits and generate the corresponding document state.
-Natively, eg-walker traverses the entire event graph to generate the corresponding CRDT state (using FugueMax @fugue).
-During this traversal, events are transformed and applied.
-However, traversing the entire event graph to regenerate the CRDT state on every peer is inefficient and slow.
-And it precludes replicas from pruning any events in the event graph.

-In @eg-partial we show how the algorithm can be optimised to visit only a small subset of events in the graph when merging changes from remote peers.
-This optimisation also dramatically improves performance for linear editing traces - by about 15x in our testing.
-*/

 = Background

 We consider a collaborative plain text editor whose state is a linear sequence of characters, which may be edited by inserting or deleting characters at any position.
 Such an edit is captured as an _operation_; we use the notation $italic("Insert")(i, c)$ to denote an operation that inserts character $c$ at index $i$, and $italic("Delete")(i)$ deletes the character at index $i$ (indexes are zero-based).
-//Our implementation compresses runs of consecutive insertions or deletions, but for simplicity we describe the algorithm in terms of single-character operations.
+Our implementation compresses runs of consecutive insertions or deletions, but for simplicity we describe the algorithm in terms of single-character operations.

 == System model